-Associate Professor of Oncological Sciences
+Associate Professor of Oncological Sciences and Adjunct Associate Professor of Biomedical Engineering

-Transcription factors, Gene Regulation, Cancer, Genomics, CRISPR
+Transcription Factors, Gene Regulation, Cancer, Genomics, CRISPR

 Transcription factors orchestrate complex patterns of gene expression by interacting with specific loci throughout the genome.
 Our research goal is to understand how transcription factors choose their genomic binding sites, how binding events lead to gene expression changes, and how the actions of transcription factors are altered in cancer.
 To determine the roles that transcription factors play in gene regulation, we use and develop experimental methods that take advantage of next-generation sequencing to create high-resolution maps of gene regulatory events.
 We also utilize cutting edge computational approaches to take full advantage of these rich genomics datasets.